UML - Unified Modeling Language

 When to Use UML

 UML is most useful on large projects particularly those which use Object Oriented Development.
 It is a relatively "heavy" environment requiring specialized skills and software (see below).
-It should be used on projects like air traffic control or online banking where "you must get it right first time".
+It is essential on projects like air traffic control or online banking where "you must get it right first time".

 Resources